demiculus/mentalmodel/_mental_models/alternative.md

 ---
 layout: mental-model
 name: Alternative
-benefit: Increases decision making
+benefit: Improves decision making
 summary: Helps finding a way forward
 prerequisites:
 ---

 #### Description

-When facing a problem we often think limitedly.
-We think about the first few things we can do select one of them and move forward.
-This is good for a lot of decisions but a certain number of decisions benefit greatly by exploring a bit more.
+When facing a problem, we often think too narrowly.
+We think about the first few options we can imagine, select one, and move forward.
+This approach works for many decisions, but some benefit greatly from exploring a bit more.

-By doing this practice your mind will be able to come up with more possibilities.
+By using this practice, your mind will be able to come up with a wider range of possibilities.

 #### Practice

-1. Think of a problem
+1. Think of a problem.
-2. Think of all the solutions you can think of.
-Make sure to include obviously wrong solutions, which are still solutions.
+2. List every solution you can imagine.
+Make sure to include obviously wrong solutions, as they are still solutions.
-3. Once you've written down all solutions you can think of, write down 3 absurd solutions
+3. Once you've written down every standard solution, write down three absurd solutions.

 #### Examples

-Problem: Bf/gf is annoying
+Problem: Partner is annoying

 Solutions:
-- Leave and put phone to airplane mode
+- Leave and put the phone on airplane mode
-- Call bf/gf parent and tell them their child is annoying and watch the parent scold the child
+- Call your partner's parents to tell them their child is annoying, then watch the parent scold the child
-- Tell your SO (significant other) you're there to listen.
-You're there to help.
+- Tell your SO (significant other) you're there to listen and help.
 - Slap your SO
-- Ask you SO to meditate with you
+- Ask your SO to meditate with you
-- Cry to your SO and blame them making yourself the victim
+- Cry to your SO and blame them, making yourself the victim
 - Call your mom for help
 - Jump out the window
-- Scream as loud as you can, resetting your SO
+- Scream as loud as you can to "reset" your SO

 Problem: Someone from a call center calls you.

 Solutions:
-- As soon as you realize close the phone
+- As soon as you realize who it is, hang up
-- Listen to her fully
+- Listen to them fully
-- Politely reject her without waiting for her to reply
+- Politely reject them without waiting for a reply
-- Tell her you'll shove your foot up her ass if she doesn't get a new job
+- Tell them you'll shove your foot up their ass if they don't get a new job
-- Ask details about her, get her personal number and text her there
+- Ask details about them, get their personal number, and text them there
-- Act like you're cutting off
+- Act like the call is cutting out
-- Make chewbacca noises
+- Make Chewbacca noises
-- Open a nice music and put the phone next to a speaker
+- Play music and put the phone next to a speaker
-- Open Rick Roll and same thing
+- Play "Rick Roll" and do the same thing
-- Give her your enemies number and ask her to call you there
+- Give them your enemy's number and ask them to call you there
-- Tell her to call you next day at 6pm, each time she calls you
+- Tell them to call you the next day at 6pm, every time they call
-- Speak to her in another language
+- Speak to them in another language

 Problem: You're thirsty but don't feel like getting up

 Solutions:
 - Force yourself to get up
-- Get up when the situation is dire
+- Get up when the situation becomes dire
-- Get up for something fun and while at it drink water
+- Get up for something fun and, while you are at it, drink water
-- Ask someone to hangout, now you have to get up
+- Ask someone to hang out; now you have to get up
-- Turn it into a game like crawling on the floor instead of walking
+- Turn it into a game, like crawling on the floor instead of walking
 - Spit and lick your spit
 - Call someone in the house to bring you water
-- Order from a food delivery service and ask them to bring to your bed
+- Order from a food delivery service and ask them to bring it to your bed
-- Yell I want water until someone brings it
+- Yell, "I want water!" until someone brings it